-Finely grate the parmesan cheese (35g).
-Make your crispy coating by mixing together the Japanese panko breadcrumbs (75g), garlic granules (1 tsp), grated parmesan cheese and a pinch of salt in a large flattish bowl (I have a little taste to check the amount of salt is right at this point).
+Make your crispy coating by mixing together the Japanese panko breadcrumbs, cheese, garlic granules, and a pinch of salt in a large flattish bowl (have a little taste to check the amount of salt is right at this point).

 - If you are making the crispy pork dippers then simply cut your medallions into 2 or 3 strips after you’ve bashed them with a rolling pin, but before you dip them in everything.

 - You don’t want to overcrowd your pan so you may prefer to cook these in 2 batches.
 Fortunately as they’re quick to cook the first batch will stay hot as the second batch cooks.
 If you decide to cook them in two batches, wipe the oil away from the pan after the first batch and add new oil.
 If you don’t you’ll find that you end up with some loose burnt breadcrumbs on the second batch.

 - Don’t be tempted to turn the heat up higher than low-medium.
 The breadcrumbs will burn before the pork has cooked.

 - If you prefer you can bake these in the oven (it’s a slightly healthier way of doing things but I find the breadcrumbs don’t get quite as crispy).
 Preheat your oven to 200ºC, 180ºC Fan, Gas Mark 6, place your medallions on a wire rack over a backing tray and bake for 10 minutes until the pork is fully cooked.